 “We didn’t want to do another infrastructure company,” he says.
 “We created technology we could apply to a big and tangible problem, like autonomous cars or industrial robotics.
 In the end, we found we’d already created something that applied across many problems.”

-“Founding investors have to build a zone of trust with founders as they explore the different phases of early stage company building,” says Mayfield managing director Navin Chaddha.
+“Founding investors have to build a zone of trust with founders as they explore the different phases of early stage company building,” says Mayfield managing partner Navin Chaddha.
 “It was a delight to partner with Ankur, who is a big thinker and constant learner, as he and the team guided Volterra to a great outcome for all.”

 From the beginning, Volterra’s networking and security technology was designed to address the obvious weaknesses of legacy networks in a cloud-centric world.
 For decades, companies had built expensive, complex private networks so employees in the office could safely use applications they created or purchased from companies like Microsoft and Oracle.
 By comparison, the public Internet was insecure, slow, and inefficient.
-With little network capacity at the edge, every mouse-click generated traffic that might have to travel thousands of miles to a corporate network or cloud data center,
+With little network capacity at the edge, every mouse-click generated traffic that might have to travel thousands of miles to a corporate network or cloud data center.

 The public Internet was also unbalanced.
 Network capacity was largely architected so a few big companies (think Netflix) could push content to consumers and far less for when consumers wanted to send information back.

 Read also: How Mayfield’s Navin Chaddha Supported a Founder’s Quest

 Ankur realized those assumptions no longer applied.
 Long before the pandemic, companies were shifting rapidly from on-premises applications to cloud services that live on that same Internet they used to eschew.
 And overall traffic patterns were shifting as well: It wasn’t just Netflix movies sucking up the Internet’s capacity, but billions of Instagram, YouTube, and TikTok posts ricocheting across the globe.